 External evidence of peach tree borer tunneling is a wet spot on the bark or the presence of oozing, gummy sap.
 The sap is clear or translucent and often dark from the sawdust-like excrement of the insect.
 Most injuries occur along the lower trunk beneath the soil line.
 Lower branches rarely receive injuries.
 (Note: Oozing wounds on peach that produce an amber-colored gum may be caused by cytospora canker http://extension.colostate.edu/topic-areas/agriculture/cytospora-canker-in-tree-fruitcrops-2-953, a common fungal disease of stone fruits that produces symptoms that may be mistaken for those produced by peachtree borer.
 The presence of small particles of wood and bark within the gum distinguish damage by peachtree borer.)

 Life History and Habits

-The entire life cycle of the peach tree borer requires one year to complete.
-The immature (larva) stage (Figure 2) produces tree damage.
-Upon hatching from the eggs, young larvae immediately tunnel into the sapwood of the tree, usually through cracks and wounds in the bark.
+The life cycle of the peachtree borer requires one year to complete.
+Only the immature (larva) stage (Figure 3) produces the damage to trees.
+Upon hatching from the eggs (Figure 4), young larvae immediately tunnel into the sapwood of the tree, usually through cracks and wounds in the bark.
 Larvae continue to feed and develop until the onset of cold weather.
 Most activity occurs a few inches below ground on the trunk and larger roots.
 The insects spend the winter as partially grown larvae below ground under the bark.

-With the return of warmer weather in early spring, the larvae again feed on the tree.
-Injury is most extensive at this time because the maturing insects feed more.
+With the return of warmer soil temperatures larvae resume feeding and most injury is produced in mid-to late spring as the larvae mature.
 The larvae finish feeding and change to the pupal stage in late May through early July.
-Pupation occurs in a cell made of silk, gum and chewed wood fragments located just below the soil surface.
+Pupation occurs in a cell made of silk, gum and chewed wood fragments, located just below the soil surface (Figure 5).